mykolazaitsew/DoggyChromeExtension/README.md

 ## Customization

-- Replace `shiblaugh.png` with your own image to use a different dog picture.
+- Replace `shiba.png` and `shibwow.png` with your own image to use a different dog picture.
-- Replace `dog_barking.mp3` with another sound file to change the bark sound.
+- Replace `bark1.mp3` and `bark2.mp3` with another sound file to change the bark sound.